Billy the Kid: Rumors of survival

-Over time, legends grew claiming that McCarty was not killed, and that Garrett staged the incident and death out of friendship so that McCarty could evade the law.
+Over time, legends grew claiming that Bonney was not killed, and that Garrett staged the incident and death out of friendship, so that Bonney could evade the law.
 During the next 50 years, a number of men claimed they were Billy the Kid.
 Most of these claims were easily disproven, but two have remained topics of discussion and debate.

 In 1948, a central Texas man, Ollie P. Roberts, also known as Brushy Bill Roberts, began claiming he was Billy the Kid and went before New Mexico Governor Thomas J. Mabry seeking a pardon.
 Mabry dismissed Roberts' claims, and Roberts died shortly afterward.
 Nevertheless, Hico, Texas, Roberts' town of residence, capitalized on his claim by opening a Billy the Kid museum.

-John Miller, an Arizona man, also claimed he was McCarty.
+John Miller, an Arizona man, also claimed he was Bonney.
 This was unsupported by his family until 1938, some time after his death.
 Miller's body was buried in the state-owned Arizona Pioneers' Home Cemetery in Prescott, Arizona; in May 2005, Miller's teeth and bones were exhumed and examined, without permission from the state.
-DNA samples from the remains were sent to a laboratory in Dallas and tested to compare Miller's DNA with blood samples obtained from floorboards in the old Lincoln County courthouse and a bench where McCarty's body allegedly was placed after he was shot.
+DNA samples from the remains were sent to a laboratory in Dallas and tested to compare Miller's DNA with blood samples obtained from floorboards in the old Lincoln County courthouse and a bench where Bonney's body allegedly was placed after he was shot.
 According to a July 2015 article in The Washington Post, the lab results were "useless".

-In 2004, researchers sought to exhume the remains of Catherine Antrim, McCarty's mother, whose DNA would be tested and compared with that of the body buried in William Bonney's grave.
+In 2004 researchers sought to exhume the remains of Catherine Antrim, Bonney's mother, whose DNA would be tested and compared with that of the body buried in William Bonney's grave.
 As of 2012, her body had not been exhumed.

-In 2007, author and amateur historian Gale Cooper filed a lawsuit against the Lincoln County Sheriff's Office under the state Inspection of Public Records Act to produce records of the results of the 2006 DNA tests and other forensic evidence collected in the Billy the Kid investigations.
-In April 2012, 133 pages of documents were provided; they offered no conclusive evidence confirming or disproving the generally accepted story of Garrett's killing of McCarty, but confirmed the records' existence, and that they could have been produced earlier.
+In 2007 author and amateur historian Gale Cooper filed a lawsuit against the Lincoln County Sheriff's Office under the state Inspection of Public Records Act to produce records of the results of the 2006 DNA tests and other forensic evidence collected in the Billy the Kid investigations.
+In April 2012, 133 pages of documents were provided; they offered no conclusive evidence confirming or disproving the generally accepted story of Garrett's killing of Bonney, but confirmed the records' existence, and that they could have been produced earlier.
 In 2014, Cooper was awarded $100,000 in punitive damages but the decision was later overturned by the New Mexico Court of Appeals.
 The lawsuit ultimately cost Lincoln County nearly $300,000.

-In February 2015, historian Robert Stahl petitioned a district court in Fort Sumner asking the state of New Mexico to issue a death certificate for McCarty.
+In February 2015 historian Robert Stahl petitioned a district court in Fort Sumner asking the state of New Mexico to issue a death certificate for Bonney.
 In July 2015, Stahl filed suit in the New Mexico Supreme Court.
-The suit asked the court to order the state's Office of the Medical Investigator to officially certify McCarty's death under New Mexico state law.
+The suit asked the court to order the state's Office of the Medical Investigator to officially certify Bonney's death under New Mexico state law.